ycpcs/cs335-spring2025/syllabus/index.md

 Advice
 -----------------

-- Don't wait until the last minute to start labs and assignments!
-They can be time-consuming.
-Pace yourself.
-Students who procrastinate generally suffer.
+- **Start Projects Early**: Don’t wait until the last minute to begin your projects.
+They can be time-consuming, so it’s important to pace yourself.
+Procrastination often leads to unnecessary stress and lower quality work.

-- Ask the questions you have.
+- **Ask Questions**: If you have any questions, don’t hesitate to ask.
+Engaging actively with the material helps deepen your understanding.

-- Participate actively in discussions!
-Don’t use slides to answer questions during class.
+- **Engage in Discussions**: Participate actively in class discussions.
+Avoid relying on slides to answer questions; instead, contribute your thoughts and insights directly.

 Disclaimer
 -----------------

 The instructor reserves the right to modify all policies within this syllabus including, but not limited to, number of assignments, weighting of assignments, and homework policies.
-Any significant changes will be announced to all students via Canvas.
+Any significant changes will be announced to all students.